 My best flies for fishing for steelhead on Canadaway Creek are Stonefly Nymph, the woolly bugger, the yarn egg, the San Juan worm, and the Prince Nymph.
 These flies can be used with a fly rod, under a float with a float rod or a spinning rod, and with a method known as Bottom Bouncing.
 You can see all these methods and more on my page Steelhead Fishing – Most Effective Methods For Steelhead.

-For more flies, you can check out my page on 5 Best Flies For Steelhead – An Expert Guides Advice.
+For more flies, you can check out my page on 19 Most Effective Steelhead Flies.
 There, I discuss tips on fishing these best flies for steelhead, when and I fish them to maximize my steelhead catch.

 Best Natural Baits For Canadaway Creek Steelhead Fishing